JiangBioLab/iCanTCR/README.md

  python --I examples --O output --D gpu --T binary  # if gpu is available
 ```

-Similarity, for multi-classification tasks only.
+Similarly, for multi-classification tasks only.

 ```
  python --I examples --O output --D cpu --T multi  # cpu only python --I examples --O output --D gpu --T multi  # if gpu is available
 ```

+After running the command, an output file under the output folder will be created, which contains
+name of the input folder and the corresponding prediction result.

 ### Web
  The iCanTCR program is also provided at the online webserver(http://jianglab.org.cn/iCanTCR).